mvillafuertem/scala-1/topics/syntax/dynamic.md

 Of course, any code which the compiler _accepts_ as valid must compile to _something_.
-And bytecode which attempts to access nonexistent members (either methods or fields) would not only be unacceptable to the JVM, but would furthermore be useless!
+And bytecode which attempts to access nonexistent members (either methods or fields) would not only be unacceptable to the JVM, but would also be useless!
+What purpose could it possibly serve?

-So instead, Scala transforms any attempt to access a nonexistent member of a `Dynamic` object into a call to a method which _does_ exist, converting the nonexistent member name into a `String`.
+So instead, Scala transforms any attempt to access a nonexistent member of a `Dynamic` object into a call to a method which _does_ exist, converting the nonexistent member name into a `String` and passing it as a parameter instead.

-For the simplest member accesses, the conversion results in a call to a method called `selectDynamic`.
+For the simplest member accesses, the conversion produces a call to a method called `selectDynamic`.

 For example, the expression,
 ```scala